qkmiller/Bandcamp-Downloader/README.md

 ```

 ## Downloading Albums
-- Copy the bandcamp album url which will look like __https://artistname.bandcamp.com/album/albumname__
+- Copy a bandcamp album url which will look like __https://artistname.bandcamp.com/album/albumname__
-- Run the script, providing the album url as an argument:
+- Run the script with the album url as an argument:
 ```shell
 ./bandcampdl.py https://artistname.bandcamp.com/album/albumname
 ```